 Plain English Breakdown

-The candidate explanation included a prohibition on using ADS-B systems which is not directly related to the main purpose of reporting tax data and appears to be an unrelated clause in the bill text.
+The candidate explanation included a provision that was not supported by the official source material.
+The prohibition on using ADS-B systems is mentioned in the bill text but does not seem to be directly related to the main purpose of reporting ad valorem tax data.

 Ad Valorem Tax Reporting Act